difanzou/difanzou.github.io/_pages/about.md

 * <span style="color:red">Multiple openings for PhD, Postdoc, interns, and RA.
 Please drop me an email with your CV and transcript (optional) if you are interesed in joining my research group. </span>

-* <span style="color:red">Our department has launched summer intern program.
-Check [link](https://www.cs.hku.hk/rintern/) for more details and feel free drop me email if you are interested in my research. </span>

 * \[2023-01\] One paper accepted by ICLR 2023.